Investing in STA start-ups

 External commercialization drivers: Why external?

 Siemens AG had previously spun off its component businesses, divesting its semiconductor business to Infineon and its passive electrical components businesses to EPCOS, among others.
-As a result, there wasn’t a strategic fit for the technology within Siemens businesses.
+As a result, there wasn’t a strategic fit for the technology within Siemens businesses any longer.

 Start-ups founding and financing with venture capital: